How human traffickers work

-Traffickers will want to make sure that their victims cannot talk about their situation to outsiders or seek help.
+Traffickers endeavor to ensure that their victims remain silent about their predicament and unable to seek assistance.

 Traffickers try to control their victims

-It is in the offender’s interests to force victims in a position where they are somehow dependent on the offender, or to maintain an existing dependence.
-This makes it easier for the offender to control the victims, and it weakens the victims’ chances of escaping the offender’s influence.
+It is in the offender’s best interests to place victims in situations where they become reliant on the offender or to perpetuate an existing dependence.
+This facilitates the offender’s control over the victims while weakening their prospects of breaking free from the offender’s influence.